 What you need to know

-Another thing about therapy is that we won’t tell your parent/guardian exactly what we talk about in sessions.
+Another thing about counseling is that we won’t tell your parent/guardian exactly what we talk about in sessions.
 What happens in therapy, stays in therapy.
 We will make sure to check with you before we share anything with your parent/guardian or we will work WITH you to be able to communicate your needs or worries directly to them.
 The only way we would share information with your parents without your permission is if we are concerned that you are in danger in any way.

-We hope that you will find that therapy is not scary or strange and give it a chance.
+We hope that you will find that therapy is not uncomfortable or strange and give it a chance.
 You can try meeting with one of us and see if it will work for you.
 If not, we encourage you to try talking to someone else.
 Either way, remember that therapy should give you the chance to feel comfortable expressing yourself and help you better manage problems you may be going through.

 Feel free to have your parent/guardian contact us with any questions.